 TOPOL_ATOM

 The TOPOL_ATOM category correlates atoms from ATOM_SITE to nodes and links.
-This correlation allows the definition of a node that corresponds with a group of atoms of the crystal structure, or the definition of a link itself (irrespective of its end points) to represent a group of atoms (building units, Alexandrov et al. 2011; Bonneau et al. 2018; Shevchenko & Blatov, 2021) Thus, TOPOL_ATOM describes the full chemical constitution of nodes and links, and TOPOL_ATOM, TOPOL_NODE, and TOPOL_NET fully describe the connectivity, geometric, and chemical aspects of the underlying net.
+This correlation allows the definition of a node that corresponds with a group of atoms of the crystal structure, or the definition of a link that itself (irrespective of its end points) represents a group of atoms (building units, Alexandrov et al. 2011; Bonneau et al. 2018; Shevchenko & Blatov, 2021) Thus, TOPOL_ATOM describes the chemical constitution of nodes and links, and TOPOL_ATOM, TOPOL_NODE, and TOPOL_NET fully describe the connectivity, geometric, and chemical aspects of the underlying net.
 The TOPOL_ATOM category is quite simple:

 _topol_atom.atom_label